Check out this overview of what Pilates is and the key benefits of your fitness routine.

 Pilates has been studied and adapted over the years to allow for numerous exercises and modifications, meaning Pilates workouts can be tailored to individual needs.
 Pilates instructors are qualified to a minimum of a Level 3 Pilates Instructor Course, who have a good understanding of Pilates and all the possible modifications.

 Pilates has numerous benefits for those who decide to add this in as routine exercise.
 Pilates can be therapeutic and promote:

 The movements involved within Pilates has a focus on increasing the length and stretch of the muscles through the range of motion, which in turn helps increase flexibility.

-The body's core muscles are the deep muscles of the back, abdomen, and pelvic floor.
-These are supporting muscles for a strong, supple back, good posture, and efficient movement patterns.
-By strengthening the core, it is supportive to the body's frame, allowing the neck and shoulders to relax.
+The body’s core muscles are the deep muscles of the back, abdomen, and pelvic floor.
+These are supporting muscles to improve posture and facilitate efficient movement patterns.
+By strengthening the core, it is supportive to the body’s frame, allowing the neck and shoulders to relax.

 Are you interested in turning your passion for Pilates into a career?
 Discover Pilates courses from the #1 training provider.